This post contains affiliate links. For more information, please read this disclosure. Affiliate Link Disclosure

 My one complaint about this book was the ending.
 The Perfect Weapon left me with unanswered questions.
 I don’t want to spoil the ending by revealing it here but let’s just say there is no concrete answer as to what is in the case Bazine and Orri risked their lives to recover from Tribulus.
 I feel like I invested in the time to read the story and got left hanging.

-I give this short story eBook a score of 8/10.
 I loved the story and the characters especially Bazine Netal.
 She had all the secret spy qualities that I love to read about.
 The book hooked me early on and kept me interested.
 I was disappointed with two things.
 First, it was a short story so it was over quickly.
 I was able to read the entire thing over the course of two days in a couple of hours.
 Secondly, The ending left me hanging.
 I didn’t get a concrete answer as to what was in the case and as far as I know, I might never know what was in there.